Massachusetts travel order could affect Clark students, families

 Massachusetts Governor Charlie Baker has issued a travel order, effective August 1, which carries implications for people traveling to or returning to Massachusetts from other states.
 According to the regulations, all visitors entering Massachusetts who do not meet an exemption are required to:

 - Complete the Massachusetts Travel Form prior to arrival, unless you are visiting from a lower-risk state designated by the Department of Public Health.

-Travelers from COVID-19 lower-risk states — Connecticut, Hawaii, Maine, New Hampshire, New Jersey, New York, Rhode Island, and Vermont — are not required to fill out the Massachusetts Traveler Form and do not need to quarantine.
-States are included on this list based on meeting two criteria: average daily cases below 6 per 100,000 AND a positive test rate below 5 percent, both measured as a 7-day rolling average.
+Travelers from COVID-19 lower-risk states — Connecticut, Hawaii, Maine, New Hampshire, New Jersey, New York, and Vermont — are not required to fill out the Massachusetts Traveler Form and do not need to quarantine.
+Gov. Baker recently removed Rhode Island from the list of lower-risk states.

 Exemptions to the above regulations can be found here.

 What does this mean for Clark students and families?